officiallysingh/spring-boot-problem-handler/README.md

 ## Known Issues
 * If an application uses multiple vendor relational databases then the [**`ConstraintNameResolver`**](src/main/java/com/ksoot/problem/spring/advice/dao/ConstraintNameResolver.java) may not work properly, needs further testing.
-For example if it is using Postgres and SQL Server both.
+For example, if it is using Postgres and SQL Server both.